SeanShubin/documentation/videos/character/character.md

 For example, there are many different styles an 'a' can be written in that still represent an 'a'.

 ### Ligature
-Two or more graphemes joined as a single glyph, such as the ash 'æ'
+Two or more graphemes joined as a single glyph, such as the ash character 'æ'

 ### Code Point
 Represents a single character in a code space.